kaylaisnomyname/group7/README.md

 ### Questions we hope to answer:

 * How weather conditions affect the demand of bike sharing in Toronto?
-* Which features of weather can better predict the demand of bike sharing in Toronto?
+* Which weather condition(s) or feature(s) is having the most impact on the demand of bike sharing in Toronto?
 * Suggestions for next business strategy.